Create WordPress Forgot Password Page Using Shortcodes with ProfileGrid

 Automatically, they will land on the page that we just created here.
 Also, after assigning it, the page will appear on the site menu.
 Moreover, this will give your users the opportunity to visit the site and retrieve their password at any point of time.

 All they need to do is type in their username, or email ID, and click on the reset password button.
 Next, they receive a link on their email to reset the password.

 Some Words about the ProfileGrid plugin

-Thus, you saw how easy it was to create a WordPress forgot password page.
+Thus, you saw how easy it was to create a WordPress custom forgot password page.
 This plugin makes any job this easy due to its built-in features.
-From shortcodes to email templates, there is everything you need to make work simpler.
-No need to code or design pages, yet you get stunning user profiles and features such Group Wall, Private Messaging, Blog Creation etc. Therefore, I recommend this plugin to amateurs as well as pro developers.
+From WooCommerce lost password shortcode to email templates, there is everything you need to make work simpler.
+No need to code or design pages, yet you get stunning user profiles and features such Group Wall, Private Messaging, Blog Creation, etc. Therefore, I recommend this plugin to amateurs as well as pro developers.